jin-choo/RASP/README.md

 ## RASP on an E-commerce Dataset

-To perform RASP on an e-commerce dataset, run this command:
+To execute RASP on an e-commerce dataset, run this command:

 ```
 ./run_case.sh